buildAll/jquery-inputdate/README.md

 ####This is a jquery plugin to allow user to input date directly in the input rather than use the normal datepicker

 ToDo List:
-.style configuration
++ style configuration
-.alert validation failed
++ alert validation failed

 But you can try below step to have a try of this plugin now: